House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Civicfed)

 Despite the high volume of carjacking crimes, very few of the victims see justice.
 According to data publicly released by Cook County and compiled by Civicfed, the average percentage of carjacking incidents that result in an arrest is just 10%.
 Those figures date back to 2001.
-The highest percentage of arrests occurred in 2013 but that year still only saw 15% of carjackings result in an arrest.
-And an arrest does not even guarantee a conviction.
-There is no readily available data on how many of these cases were successfully prosecuted, or prosecuted at all.
+The highest percentage of arrests occurred in 2013, but only 15% of carjackings still resulted in an arrest.

-Many victims simply do not get a good look at the perpetrator due to the speed at which these crimes can happen.
-Since the onset of the COVID-19 pandemic, many criminals are wearing face coverings that help to conceal their identities without standing out in a crowd.
-Oftentimes, the cars are stripped down for parts and sold off before law enforcement can make an arrest or find the vehicle making pinning the crime on a single individual difficult.
+Since the onset of the COVID-19 pandemic, many criminals wear face coverings that help conceal their identities without standing out in a crowd.
+Often, the cars are stripped down for parts and sold off before law enforcement can make an arrest or find the vehicle.

 4. Chicago currently suffers from the most carjackings of any city in the United States.